 Diluted net loss per share gives effect to all securities having a dilutive effect on net loss, weighted-average shares of common stock outstanding, or both.
-The effect from potential dilutive securities included, but was not limited to: (i) incremental shares of common stock calculated using the if-converted method for the Convertible Notes due 2027 and Conversion Option Derivative, and the PIPE Investment Obligation; (ii) incremental shares of common stock calculated using the treasury stock method for warrants and share-based compensation awards; (iii) incremental shares and potential shares of common stock that were contingently issuable upon closing of the Tailwind Two Merger; and (iv) the corresponding impact to net loss associated with the preceding considerations.
+The effect from potential dilutive securities included, but was not limited to: (i) incremental shares of common stock calculated using the if-converted method for the Convertible Notes due 2027 and Conversion Option Derivative, and the PIPE Investment Obligation; (ii) incremental shares of common stock calculated using the treasury stock method for warrants and share-based compensation awards; (iii) incremental shares and potential shares of common stock that were contingently issuable upon closing of the Tailwind Two Merger; and (iv) (iii) the corresponding impact to net loss associated with the preceding considerations.

-The RDO Warrants and CMPO Warrants each meet the definition of a participating security because they are entitled to participate in distributions by the Company while in the form of a warrant; however, the RDO Warrants and CMPO Warrants are not required to share in the net losses of the Company.
+The RDO Warrants and CMPO Warrants, as described in the table in Note 6 "Warrants and Derivatives," each meet the definition of a participating security because they are entitled to participate in distributions by the Company while in the form of a warrant; however, the RDO Warrants and CMPO Warrants are not required to share in the net losses of the Company.
 Accordingly, these participating securities do not have an impact on basic net loss per share in periods of net loss and with no distributions.

-For purposes of the diluted net loss per share computation, all potentially dilutive securities were excluded because their (i) effect would be anti-dilutive, (ii) exercise price was "out-of-the-money," or (iii) contingent issuance conditions were unsatisfied.
+For purposes of the diluted net loss per share computation, all potentially dilutive securities were excluded because their (i) effect would be anti-dilutive (ii) or their exercise price was "out-of-the-money, "out-of-the-money." or (iii) contingent issuance conditions were unsatisfied.
 As a result, diluted net loss per share was equal to basic net loss per share for each period presented.